bethanyalicehall/routes-of-europe-MS1/testing.md

 ### Browser compatibility
-The following browsers we used to check compatibility with the website
+The following browsers were used to check compatibility with the website
 - Chrome
 - Safari
 - Microsoft Edge